A working hub for the regional food economy.

 Wilder Land and Sea is a curator and distributor of fine meat and seafood.
 Founders Nate and Kyle bring their unique experiences to offer Portland chefs the best quality meat and seafood and a customer-service focused distribution.

 Restoration of Redd East and a fully landscaped outdoor space and parking lot is expected to be complete in Spring 2018.
-Plans for the restoration include a digital community kitchen, cart pod, and retail and office space.
+Plans for the restoration include a community kitchen, food cart pod, and retail and office space.